Private Airports in Saint Louis, MO

 (BLV) MidAmerica is located around 26 miles southeast of downtown, providing an additional landing option for flights heading to the area – it’s classified primary for commercial service, but it’s location has made it a popular private aviation hub as well.

-Due to Allegiant Air offering commercial service from MidAmerica, the two runways here are large enough to accommodate private aircraft of all sizes, including VIP airliners and corporate business charters.
+Due to Allegiant Air offering commercial service from MidAmerica, the two runways here are large enough to accommodate aircraft of all sizes, including VIP airliners and corporate business charters.

 AVMATS operates an FBO at (KBLV) MidAmerica Airport, featuring a passenger lobby, crew lounge, conference room and wireless internet access.
 Although the FBO has scheduled service hours (7am – 7pm), 24 hour assistance is available through prior arrangements.